-On June 18th, the CDC expanded COVID-19 vaccine eligibility standards to include everyone 6 months and older.
-Following federal precedent, all people 6 months and older who live, work or study in Massachusetts are now eligible to receive a COVID-19 vaccine.
+All individuals 6 months and older who live, work or study in Massachusetts are eligible to receive a COVID-19 vaccine.
 ID and insurance are not required.
-Individuals should receive the following vaccines according to their age:
+Visit the CDC’s website for a guideline of which vaccines individuals should receive according to their age.

-In addition, the CDC has updated their vaccine recommendations for immunocompromised children 6 months and older.
-For a timeline of when and which vaccines immune compromised children should receive, please refer to these guidelines.
+The CDC also has vaccine recommendations for immunocompromised children 6 months and older and for adults.
+For a timeline of when and which vaccines immune compromised children and adults should receive, please refer to these guidelines.
 To find a vaccination site click here: https://vaxfinder.mass.gov/.
 Additional information on the COVID-19 vaccine can be found here.

 Parents can book a vaccine appointment for their children at vaxfinder.mass.gov.
 Parents who prefer that their children receive the vaccine from their primary care provider should contact their provider’s office directly.
 State sponsored vaccine clinics offer low-sensory vaccination experiences for children with sensory issues or disabilities.
 For more information on the COVID-19 vaccine for children and vaccination options in Massachusetts, click here.

-To protect against the spread of COVID-19 and variants, the CDC continues to recommend getting vaccinated and boosted as soon as possible and that individuals 2 years or older continue to wear well-fitting masks in indoor public settings where there is a high risk of transmission.
-The CDC’s full list of recommendations to protect yourself and others can be found on their website
+To protect against the spread of COVID-19 and variants, the CDC continues to recommend getting vaccinated and boosted as soon as possible and that individuals 2 years or older wear well-fitting masks in indoor public settings where there is a high risk of transmission.
+The CDC’s full list of recommendations to protect yourself and others can be found on their website.

 The mask mandate for airplanes and other forms of public transportation has been lifted.
 However, the CDC continues to recommend that people wear masks in indoor public transportation settings to mitigate the spread of COVID-19.